-Stenosis in the neck region of the spine — getting the facts
+Understanding stenosis in the neck region of the spine

 Getting a diagnosis

 In order to develop a treatment plan that is right for your needs, you must first receive an accurate diagnosis.
-Your physician will evaluate how much range of motion you have in your neck, test your reflexes, and check for areas of swelling or tenderness around the neck and upper back.
+You should start by meeting with a primary care physician, who will evaluate how much range of motion you have in your neck, test your reflexes and check for areas of swelling or tenderness around the neck and upper back.
 You may also be asked if you are experiencing any of the following symptoms in your neck or upper extremities: